Thursday, May 31, 2012

 The server told me about a historic house, The William Paca House, that was nearby that did tours throughout the day.
 William Paca was one of the people that signed the declaration of independance.
 Apparently he built this house shortly after he was married.
 The house was really interesting (but I couldn't take photos) but what I really enjoyed was the large garden behind it.

 As you can see, the garden was beautiful, I can only imagine what it must look like in the summer when all of the flowers are blooming.
-On the way back to the car (where did I park again???)
-I saw some more neat houses and features.

 This must have been a grand old house in it's day.
 The front staircase is so interesting.